Fabio-A-Sa/Privago/milestone_1_report.md

 In addiction, was established a ``standardized naming`` convention to address variations in ``hotel names``, such as from "45 Park Lane - Dorchester Collection" to "45 Park Lane Dorchester Collection".
 This step was necessary to facilitate the aggregation step and the addition of the feature "average_rate" to each hotel entity, referenced below. ``Location standardization`` involved reducing location names to their last two words, preserving only the capital and country names.

-To gain insights into the textual content, we calculated the temporary column `word count` for each review across all datasets.
-This analysis was facilitated using the Pandas [9] Python tool, allowing us to extract valuable information such as quartile ranges and make informed decisions during the review deletion phase.
-This process enabled us to identify and manage reviews with either an insufficient word count or an excessively high word count.
-We achieved this by removing reviews falling below the 25% threshold (first quartile) and those exceeding the 75% threshold (fourth quartile).
+To gain insights into the textual content, was calculated the temporary column `word count` for each review across all datasets.
+This analysis was facilitated using the Pandas [9] Python tool, allowing the extraction of valuable information such as quartile ranges and the decision making of the review deletion phase.
+This process enabled the identification and management of reviews with either an insufficient word count or an excessively high word count.
+This was achieved by removing reviews falling below the 25% threshold (first quartile) and those exceeding the 75% threshold (fourth quartile).
 This step was done separately for each dataset, due to the discrepation of each average word counting [Figure 8] [Figure 9].

 At this stage, all the datasets were successfully merged into a single, consolidated dataset, which streamlined the remaining preparation tasks.
 These tasks commenced with the computation of the temporary column ``"average_rate"`` for each unique hotel.
 This information may prove valuable for defining search criteria in future milestones.